onap/vnfrqts-requirements/docs/Chapter4/Security.rst

 .. req::
    :id: R-258686
    :target: VNF
-   :keyword: MUST NOT
+   :keyword: SHOULD NOT
    :introduced: casablanca
+   :updated: el alto

-   The VNF application processes **MUST NOT** run as root.
+   The VNF application processes **SHOULD NOT** run as root.
+If a VNF application process must run as root, the technical reason must be documented.

 .. req::
    :id: R-118669